nickcomito/ede/README.md

 ede
 ===

-*"ede" is a form library that aims to make data entry enjoyable (Enjoyable Data Entry)*
+*"ede" is a library of form/input components that aim to make data entry enjoyable*

-Out of the box ede gives you styles that aim to provide clarity and simplicity to forms.
-Its styles are separated with an OOCSS approach to creating stylesheets and is very general so it's easy to override.
+Out of the box ede gives you css styles (and minimal js) that aim to provide clarity and simplicity to forms.
+Its styles are separated with an OOCSS approach to creating stylesheets and it's easy to override.

 Minimal HTML